Sovereign-Labs/sovereign-sdk/sov-modules/sov-modules-impl/accounts/README.md

 ### The Accounts module makes the following guarantees:

-1. The mapping between public keys and addresses is one-to-one (bijective).
+1. The mapping between public keys and addresses is one-to-one.

 1. At some point in time, the sender has provided proof that they possessed the private key corresponding to the public key associated with the address.